Welcome to today's edition of the Rush 24-7 podcast.

 You're watching client number nine host a television show where he says, what did I read?

-Like, like, like we're gonna believe that.
+Like, like, like, we're going to believe that.

-It's uh it you can barely see that line, especially on that show.
+You can barely see that line, especially on that show.

 Prostitutes versus prostitutes.